 To keep your muscle mass on while being in a calorie deficit, apart from lifting weights, you need to have enough proteins (source).

-Protein will ensure your body have sufficient amino acids to maintain (and even build) muscle, burn more calories and keep you more energized.
+Protein will ensure your body has sufficient amino acids to maintain (and even build) muscle, burn more calories and keep you more energized.

-Several studies confirm that high-protein, hypocaloric diet, is enough to not only reduce body fat, but improve lean body mass (muscle).
+Several studies confirm that a high-protein, hypocaloric diet, is enough to not only reduce body fat but improve lean body mass (muscle).

 Related article: Can You Get Abs Without A Calorie Deficit?

-Exercise does count towards calorie deficit because it’s part of the main ways your body uses energy.
+Another reason why you should lift weights during calorie deficit is it will increase your basal metabolic rate.
 Basal metabolic rate, physical activity (exercise), thermic effect of food, and non-exercise activity thermogenesis all are the ways that count towards calorie deficit.

 Non-exercise activity thermogenesis is everything else you do during the day that is not counted as exercise, but you still moving.
 Typing on the keyboard, walking, squatting from the chair, movings objects from one place to another, etc.